Crowne Plaza Seattle-Downtown

 The Crowne Plaza Seattle-Downtown is a 34-story hotel in downtown Seattle, in the U.S. state of Washington.

 Description and history

 The building was completed in 1980 and renovated in 2019.
-Close the Seattle Convention Center and generally geared towards business travelers, Crowne Plaza Seattle has 415 rooms and suites.
-The pet-friendly hotel has a gym and the restaurant Regatta Bar & Grille.
+Close to the Seattle Convention Center and generally geared towards business travelers, the Crowne Plaza Seattle has 415 rooms and suites.
+The hotel has a gym and the restaurant Regatta Bar & Grille.

 Crowne Plaza Seattle is affiliated with IHG Hotels & Resorts and has been ranked number 48 in U.S. News & World Report's list of the best Seattle hotels.
 Lonely Planet says, "This 34-floor downtown skyscraper is more business-like than ostentatious, although a 2014 renovation has upped its ante somewhat.
 Get a room on one of the higher floors and enjoy broad Seattle vistas while swanning around in your bathrobe using the free wi-fi."